Aser-Mohamed/Calculator-App/README.md

 ---

 ## 📚 Usage
 - **Calculator**
-  Simply click on the buttons to perform arithmetic operations.
-Your calculation history will be stored in a list for easy reference.
+  Click the buttons to perform arithmetic operations.
+Mathematical expressions like `+`, `-`, `×`, and `÷` will be displayed in the result box.

-- **Currency Converter**
-  Enter the amount, select the currencies, and get the converted value instantly.
-Rates are updated automatically every minute.

-- **Switch Modes**
+- **Side Menu**
-  Toggle between light and dark modes by clicking the "Toggle Mode" button in the side menu.

-- **Access GitHub Repo**
-  Click the "GitHub Repository" button in the side menu to visit the project's GitHub page.
+  Access the GitHub repository via the side menu to stay updated with the latest changes and contributions.
+- **Animations**
+  Enjoy interactive button animations that enhance the user experience.

 ---

 ## 🌐 API Integration

-This app uses the [ExchangeRate-API](https://www.exchangerate-api.com/) to fetch real-time currency conversion rates.
-Replace the placeholder `API_KEY` in the code with your own key to ensure the app functions correctly.
+This app uses the [ExchangeRate-API](https://www.exchangerate-api.com/) for currency conversion features.
+Make sure to replace the placeholder `API_KEY` in the code with your own key if currency conversion is enabled in the future.

 ---

 ## 🛠️ Customization
 - **Themes**
-  Modify the `setStyleSheet` lines in the code to customize the color scheme and appearance of the app.
+  Adjust the Mica effect and overall color scheme by modifying the `setStyleSheet` and related parameters in the code.
 - **Button Animations**
-  Adjust the `QPropertyAnimation` parameters to change the speed and style of the button animations.
+  Customize the `QPropertyAnimation` settings to change the look and feel of the button animations.

-- **Add More Features**
+- **Feature Expansion**
-  Feel free to expand the functionality by adding more widgets or integrating additional APIs.
+  Enhance the application by adding new features or integrating additional functionalities as needed.

 ---

 ## 🔗 GitHub

-Visit the [GitHub Repository](https://github.com/Aser-Mohamed/Calculator-App) for the latest updates, issues, and contributions.
+Visit the [GitHub Repository](https://github.com/Aser-Mohamed/Calculator-App) for the latest updates, issues, and to contribute to the project.

 ---

-Thank you for checking out the Modern UI Calculator & Currency Converter! 🚀
+Thank you for exploring the Modern UI Calculator! 🚀